spine-tools/SpineOpt.jl/README.md

 ## Building the documentation

-The SpineOpt documentation is bundled in with the model itself, and can be built locally.
+The SpineOpt documentation is bundled in with the source code, and can be built locally.
 First, **navigate into the SpineOpt main folder** and activate the `docs` environment from the julia package manager:

 ```julia